youtube/cobalt/starboard/doc/evergreen/cobalt_evergreen_overview.md

 Evergreen can support multiple apps that share a Cobalt binary.
 This is a very common way to save space and keep all your Cobalt apps using the latest version of Cobalt.
-We understand that there are situations where updates are only needed for certain apps, so we have provided a way where Cobalt Updater behavior can be easily configured on a per-app basis with simple loader_app command-line flags.
+We understand that there are situations where updates are only needed for certain apps, so we have provided a way where Cobalt Updater and loader_app behavior can be easily configured on a per-app basis with simple command-line flags.

-Currently, the only configurable option for Cobalt Updater configuration is:
+The configurable options for Cobalt Updater configuration are:
-* --disable_updates *Turns off updates for the specified application.
-Note that apps disabling updates will use the Cobalt version available in the System Image.*
+* `--evergreen_lite` *Use the System Image version of Cobalt under Slot_0 and turn off the updater for the specified application.*
+* `--disable_updater_module` *Stay on the current version of Cobalt that might be the system image or an installed update, and turn off the updater for the specified application.*

 Each app’s Cobalt Updater will perform an independent, regular check for new Cobalt Evergreen updates.
 Note that all apps will share the same set of slots,